cran-task-views/ClinicalTrials/ClinicalTrials.md

     to three level of nesting.
 Power simulations that are flexible allowing the specification of missing data, unbalanced designs, and different random error distributions are built into the package.
+-   `r pkg("SurrogateSeq")` 	Group Sequential Testing of a Treatment Effect Using a Surrogate Marker.
+-   `r pkg("tLagInterim")` Implements inverse and augmented inverse probability weiighted estimators for common treatment effect parameters at an interim analysis with time-lagged outcome that may not be available for all enrolled subjects.
+    Produces estimators, standard errors, and information that can be used to compute stopping boundaries using software that assumes that the estimators/test statistics have independent increments.
+Tsiatis, A. A. and Davidian, M., (2022) <doi:10.48550/arXiv.2204.10739> .
 -   `r pkg("UnifiedDoseFinding")` In many phase I trials, the design goal is to find the dose associated with a certain target toxicity rate.
 In some trials, the goal can be to find the dose with